luk3thomas/luk3thomas.com/content/wmcatechism/1-commandment.md

 stumbled.
 And why did he do this?
 For the **JOY** set before him.
 That we may know God!

+### Where did you get this?

+The following questions and answers were copied from the Westminister Confession.
+You can find it here https://www.apuritansmind.com/westminster-standards/larger-catechism/

 # First commandment